microsoft/azure-maven-plugins/azure-functions-maven-plugin/README.md

 mvn azure-functions:run
 ```

-If you want to start the function host in debug mode, please add `-DenableDebug` as the argument, the function host will open a debug port at 5005.
+If you want to start the function host in debug mode, please add `-DenableDebug` as the argument.
+The function host use TCP-Socket Transport and listen on 5005 port by default, you may change the config string in configuration properties.
 ```cmd
 mvn azure-functions:run -DenableDebug
 ```